Links on SoundGuys may earn us a commission. Learn more.

 How DSP will change your music listening forever

-DSPs matter because they’re an essential part of modern audio equipment, from headphones to DACs, automotive speakers, and professional equipment.
-A high-quality DSP will give you processing power for high-quality effects ranging from on-device EQs to voice recognition, active noise cancelation, and surround sound capabilities.
+DSPs matter because they’re an essential part of modern audio equipment, from headphones to automotive speakers, and professional equipment.
+A high-quality DSP will give you processing power for high-quality effects ranging from on-device EQs to voice recognition, active noise cancellation, and surround sound capabilities.
 Premium DSPs also require very little power, prolonging the battery life of your devices for longer listening.

 However, DSP capabilities aren’t something you’ll find on many if any spec sheets.
 With headphones, DSPs are bundled in with the Bluetooth chip’s capabilities, while other devices often provide ADC, DAC, and speaker driving capabilities, along with the DSP, on a single chip.
 Instead of looking out for processing specs, DSP capabilities manifest in other product capabilities, like those mentioned above.